indico/indico-user-docs/user_guide/conference_abstract_review.md

 These steps in detail:

-### As an abstract reviewer
+### As an abstract Reviewer

 Return to the display view as an event manager, with a Reviewer role.
 Click on the Reviewer area, see the tracks you are a Reviewer of, hover over the area, see how many tracks contain Abstracts pending for Review, click on the track.

 Click on the Abstract’s name.

 On the Reviewing page, as a Reviewer, you may leave feedbacl on the Abstract in the _Review option_.
-The _Judge option” as event manager, which means that we will be able to effectively accept of reject an abstract based on the various reviews.
+The _Judge option”_ means that we will be able to effectively _Accept_ of _Reject_ an Abstract, based on the various reviews.

-to leave a review, scroll down the page and click on review on the right.
+To leave a review, scroll down the page and click on _Review_ on the right.

-give a grade in number for each question we defined before as event manager. select the proposal, for example: accept, and for which type, for example poster. leave review comments if you want,
+Give a grade in number for each question, defined in advance by the event manager.
+Select the proposal, for example: _Accept, and for which type, for example poster. leave review comments if you want,

 then we click on “submit review“.